Sustainable ways to say goodbye

 We also have a large range of wicker/willow/wool coffins to consider, as well as a large range of Australian Pine and cardboard coffins to choose from.

 Cemetery fees involve a number of aspects that are essential to a burial funeral.

 The first is the license (also known as grant or lease) to a site for a set number of years.
-The two main natural burial grounds in Adelaide have licenses for 99 years that cost $7200 each
+The two main natural burial grounds in Adelaide have licenses for 99 years that cost from $7200 each

 The second is the grave digging (also known as interment fee).
 This fee covers the clearing, digging and back-filling the grave after the service.
 This is included in the above fee.

 Every cemetery has different fees and charges for their graves so please contact us for specific pricing.
 Some permit or include a tree and others may allow a natural burial but not a tree planted on the grave.
 Talk to us about your options.

 From the other side of the world